The Folkestone School for Girls Academy Trust is known as “the school” in this policy.

 - ensure that copies of all the written records of the hearing are included on the Complaints Coordinators confidential file and record of complaints.

-The role of the Chair of the Governing Body or the Nominated Governor
+The role of the Chair or the Nominated Trustee

 - check that the correct procedure has been followed;